Exclusive interview: Staffers attend conference, learn how to create trust in media

 Drachilis lead the panel and encouraged the panelists to examine the subject of fake news.
 Starting off the event was Fresno Bee Executive Editor, Joseph Kieta.
 Kieta introduced the coming speakers and talked about his efforts to eliminate fake news, by becoming more transparent.
 Kieta advised this as a way to combat fake news.

-He was a part of founding the New York Times’ investigative unit, Engelberg shares his strategies for creating trust and establishing integrity.
+One of the founder of the New York Times’ investigative unit, Engelberg shares his strategies for creating trust and establishing integrity.